Shark nets on the beaches of Perth and WA's southwest

 4. Busselton Jetty, Busselton

 Busselton jetty, the underwater aquarium and the surrounding beach is one of the most popular destinations in WA’s southwest.
 Perfect for families and kids, despite its popularity, an endless stretch of white sands guarantees a quiet spot by yourself.
 It’s also home to Australia’s only Ocean Guardian Electrical Shark Barrier, which is located at the end of Busselton’s 160-year-old Jetty.
+The shark barrier for this summer is installed the first week of November.
 It’s a unique setup with 3 ladders, one to the ocean floor, where Underwater Helmet Walks and Dive Tours operate from November to April each year.
-Coming in 2022, a new underwater sculpture project is scheduled to be installed on the ocean floor.
+As of 2022, a new underwater sculpture project has been installed on the ocean floor.

 The technology is cutting-edge.
 Sharks have highly sensitive, short-range electrical receptors in their snouts.
 The barrier creates a powerful three-dimensional electrical field causing spasms and turning the sharks away, leaving locals and visitors to swim in peace.